Research shows that having children doesn’t make you happier.

 The “price” for having children has increased during the pandemic.
-This is because millions of mothers with children were forced out of the workforce by higher demands at home.
+Millions of mothers with children were forced out of the workforce by higher demands at home.

-According to an American Psychological Association survey, 75% of parents of children under 18 years old felt they could have received more emotional support during a pandemic.
+According to an American Psychological Association survey, 75% of parents of children under 18 felt they could have received more emotional support during the pandemic.
 48% of parents stated that their stress levels had increased since then.